 Director of Faith Development – Rebecca Malke

 Rebecca was director of religious education at the Prairie Unitarian Universalist Society for eight years before joining Memorial in July of 2014.
 She grew up in northeastern Wisconsin, then attended college at the University of Wisconsin-Eau Claire where she earned a BA in comparative studies in world religion with a secondary focus on journalism.
 After graduation, she went to India to teach English, art and journalism at the People’s Action for Rural Awakening program at the Don Bosco School.
 While in India, Rebecca got to know a young man named Verra Raju Eliganti, who was helping former child laborers get registered at the school.
-They’ve now been married for about 10 years and have two children – Indy and Kiran.
+They’ve now been married for about 15 years and have two children – Indy and Kiran.
 Rebecca is a trained Our Whole Lives facilitator for grades K-12.
 She’s also founder of Supportive Partners in Interfaith Faith Formation for Youth (SPIFFY) a group of religious educators from various faith traditions in the Madison area who network and share ideas on their ministries.

 Director of Music – Jonathan Schroerlucke

 Jonathan brings to Memorial a broad musical background.
 He has experience directing choirs.
 He has familiarity with a wide range of instruments and is proficient with piano, guitar, bass and other instruments.
 He teaches voice and guitar and he sings in the chorus with the Milwaukee Florentine Opera.
 He also composes and arranges music.
 His primary job is as the Marketing Manager for Madison Opera.

 He graduated from Verona High, then went to North Central College, a Methodist college in Naperville, Ill., where he earned a bachelor’s degree in music in 2009 and received the Outstanding Music Student Award there.
 While in college, he was the student director of the choir and he spent a semester abroad studying music in Tunisia and Turkey.
 During the summers, he worked at a summer camp program through the college, teaching music to children.
 And he was involved in the music program at a local church in Naperville as an assistant to the music director.